 Dec.
-1, 2021 marks a new chapter for Root: our family is humbly taking the reins from Root’s owners, sisters Lindsey and Taylor Brumbaugh, who built it into what it is today: a cherished community gathering place.
+1, 2021 marks a new chapter for Root: our family is humbly taking the reins from Root’s owners, sisters Lindsey and Taylor Brumbaugh, who laid the foundation so it could become a cherished community gathering place.

 Our own roots run deep here.
 We grew up here.
 Went to school here.
 Both earned degrees from Pittsburg State University.
 Got married in historic Hotel Stilwell a few blocks to the north.
 Decided to stay here to raise our children.

 We were able to find careers in which we felt we were contributing to the growth of the community, get involved as volunteers, and see Pittsburg arrive at where it's at today.

 Now, it's time to serve in a new way: as owners of a coffeehouse and gathering place in the heart of what's become a vibrant downtown!

 Brad will run the day-to-day aspects of Root and greet you from behind the counter on the day shift.
 Andra will keep her job in marketing and communication at Pittsburg State, and her side hustle will be Root marketing and event coordination.